Searching for Meaning

 Offering places and moments to explore and to grow in faith in the power that is at the heart of life is the objective of our educational ministries.
 Providing avenues for discussion and examination of complex issues, learning and interpreting Scripture and the Church’s teaching for our own lives, and providing the building blocks of faith translate to programs, classes, workshops, retreats.
 Built around the academic year, these opportunities are offered on Sunday mornings and on various Sunday evenings, on weekdays and weekday evenings.

-We have two offerings for adults on Sunday morning during the Sunday School hour of 9:30 – 10:15 a.m.
+We have three offerings for adults on Sunday morning during the Sunday School hour of 9:30 – 10:15 a.m.

 The Faith Forum will be one of two weekly opportunities this fall for adults to engage in Christian education.
 The Faith Forum will offer a diverse range of topics and opportunities to explore faith—in our lives and in the world.

 Other Times During the Week

 Education for Ministry (EfM) A small group of 6 to 12 adults meet weekly on Wednesday nights throughout the school year for theological reflection and conversation.
 EfM is the premier adult Christian formation program in the Episcopal Church.
 There are more than 33,000 lay persons who are EfM graduates throughout the Church.
 Participating in Education for Ministry requires a commitment to regularly attend the weekly meetings, and to read weekly lessons in Biblical studies which helps enrich and deepen the group’s conversations.
 No prior Biblical study is required.
 The cost of participation is $350.
 Open enrollment begins now so contact Laura Snow Hawkins or Father Furman to join up!